mirromutth/mysql-action/README.md

   with:
     host port: 3800 # Optional, default value is 3306.
 The port of host container port: 3307 # Optional, default value is 3306.
-The port of container character set server: 'utf8' # Optional, default value is 'utf8mb4'.
+The port of container container name: 'some_test_mysql' # Optional, default value is 'some_mysql'.
+The name of container character set server: 'utf8' # Optional, default value is 'utf8mb4'.
 The '--character-set-server' option for mysqld collation server: 'utf8_general_ci' # Optional, default value is 'utf8mb4_general_ci'.
 The '--collation-server' option for mysqld mysql version: '8.0' # Optional, default value is "latest".
 The version of the MySQL